 Natalie, “What do you think Chef?”

 “I think we put her with the girl and see what happens.
-I’ll get it arranged, you guys disappear so I can clean up.”
+I’ll get it arranged, you guys help McKenzie clean up, I’ll reach out to contacts.”

 Call the attorney, “It’s Chef, did you hear about the young girl in San Diego?”

 “Yes, hard to find the guy when she doesn’t remember anything.”

 “Right.
 We have a ward, a mildly autistic nine year old girl.
 She is scathingly intelligent.
 She heard us discussing the case, she wants to meet her.”

 “You have reason to think she’s capable of drawing the girl out?”

 “I have no reason to think so, but she never asks for anything, this is a first.”

 “Let me make a few calls, I’ll get back to you.”